Last updated on December 22nd, 2018

 5. Arizona is famous the world over for the Grand Canyon, which is over a mile deep, 227 miles long and up to 18 miles wide.

-6. More than 50% of the state lies at an elevation of more than 4,000 meters above sea level.
+6. More than 50% of the state lies at an elevation of more than 4,000 feet above sea level.

 7. Humphreys Peak at 12,633 feet is the highest point in Arizona.

 8. Arizona is the largest copper producing state in the Union.
 This fact is also made evident with the usage of a copper star on the flag of the state.
 Representing the thirteen original colonies, the flag consists of 13 alternating red and yellow rays.

 9. One of the most primitive rattlesnakes found in the country – the Arizona ridge-nosed rattlesnake – is the official state reptile of Arizona.
 The state has 13 species of rattlesnakes (sometimes called “buzzworms” because of the buzzing sound of their rattles), which is more than any other state.[5,18]

 10. Phoenix, the capital of Arizona, is the most populous state capital in the United States.
 It is also the only state capital with a population of more than a million.
 The city was founded in 1867 by Jack Swilling.

 11. The other popular nickname of the state: The Grand Canyon State.